Wotruba Depot and Study Room

 XXXX

-Studies at the Vienna School of Arts and Crafts until 1929 with Anton Hanak and Eugen Steinhof.
+Studies sculpture at the Vienna School of Applied Arts under Anton Hanak and Eugen Steinhof.
+Conflicts with the teaching staff lead to Wotruba’s being suspended in 1929.

 XXXX